 Not the zombie apocalypse, or the wiping out of most of the human race by some government-engineered plague, but the Biblical apocalypse.
 Four Horsemen, angels, demons, judgment, and so on.

 The end is nigh, but then, Agnes Nutter saw it coming a long time ago...

-Any fan of apocalypse stories, stories with heavy roots in religious myths, or just fans of comedy and/or fantasy should read this book at least once in their lifetime.
+Any fan of apocalypse stories, stories with heavy roots in religious myths, or just fans of comedy or fantasy should read this book at least once in their lifetimes.

 The chances are, however, once you’ve read it once you’ll want to read it again.